minghuilab/BindPPI/README.md

 <font size=4>

-4. Change the path parameters in BindPPI_RF13.py,BindPPI_AvgEns.py:
+4. Change the path parameters in BindPPI_RF13.py and BindPPI_AvgEns.py:

 </font>